awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 **To link EC2\-Classic instances in an Auto Scaling group to a VPC using the console**

 1. Verify that the VPC has ClassicLink enabled\.
-For more information, see [Viewing Your ClassicLink\-Enabled VPCs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html#classiclink-describe-vpcs-instances) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Viewing Your ClassicLink\-Enabled VPCs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html#classiclink-describe-vpcs-instances) in the *Amazon EC2 User Guide for Linux Instances*\.

-1. Create a security group for the VPC that you are going to link EC2\-Classic instances to, with rules to control communication between the linked EC2\-Classic instances and instances in the VPC\.
+1. Create a security group for the VPC that you are going to link EC2\-Classic instances to\.
+Add rules to control communication between the linked EC2\-Classic instances and instances in the VPC\.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.